Fast quantum subroutines for the simplex method: Introduction

 \section{Introduction}

 The simplex method is one of the most impactful algorithms of the past century; to this day, it is widely used in a variety of applications.
 This paper studies some opportunities for quantum computers to accelerate the simplex method.
+An extended abstract of this work appeared in the proceedings of IPCO 2021 \citep{nanniqsimplexipco}.

 The use of quantum computers for optimization is a central research question that has attracted significant attention in recent years.
-It is known that a quadratic speedup for unstructured search problems can be obtained using Grover's algorithm \cite{grover96fast}.
-Thanks to exponential speedups in the solution of linear systems \cite{harrow2009quantum,childs2017quantum}, it seems natural to try to translate those speedups into faster optimization algorithms, since linear systems appear as a building block in many optimization procedures.
+It is known that a quadratic speedup for unstructured search problems can be obtained using Grover's algorithm \citep{grover96fast}.
+Thanks to exponential speedups in the solution of linear systems \citep{harrow2009quantum,childs2017quantum}, it seems natural to try to translate those speedups into faster optimization algorithms, since linear systems appear as a building block in many optimization procedures.
 However, few results in this direction are known.
-This is likely due to the difficulties encountered when applying a quantum algorithm to a problem whose data is classically described, and a classical description of the solution is required.
+A possible reason for the paucity of results is the difficulty encountered when applying a quantum algorithm to a problem whose data is classically described, and a classical description of the solution is required.
 We provide a simple example to illustrate these difficulties.